- PLANT NUTRIENTS

 - An excellent propagation success rate.

-- Huge savings on fertilizers, and most important, of water, in a situation of ever increasing global scarcity.
+- Huge savings on water, in a situation of ever increasing global scarcity.

 - The strength and vigor of plants started in hydroponics then transplanted in soil is such that it opens up enormous commercial perspectives, especially for potted plants.